CoboGlobal/cobo-waas2-js-sdk/docs/TransactionsApi.md

 ## estimateFee

-> EstimationFee estimateFee(opts)
+> [EstimationFee] estimateFee(opts)

-Estimate the fee for transaction
+Estimate transaction fee

-Estimate the transaction fee.
+This operation estimates the transaction fee rates of a token transfer or a contract call for three different transaction speeds (slow, recommended, and fast), based on factors such as network congestion and transaction complexity.
+You need to specify the transaction information, including the request ID, request type, source address, destination address, and token ID of the transaction fee.
+The response can contain different properties based on the transaction fee model used by the chain, including EIP-1559 fee model, legacy fee model, UTXO fee model, and fixed fee model.

 ### Example